-What do you do to ensure that the business meet you organized doesn’t fizzle out?
+What do you do to ensure that the business meetings you organise don't fizzle out?

 As a top entrepreneur in the lead, you must take the initiative to arrange business meets to connect with others.
 But that isn’t all; you need to create an event that people enjoy.
 Not something they dread!